Variational Monte Carlo Optimization of Topological Chiral Superconductors

-The potential energy $V$ does not depend on $m$, so the same result applies for both $K_{2a}$ and $K_{2b}$.
+The potential energy $V$ does not depend on $K$, so the same result applies for both $K_{2a}$ and $K_{2b}$.
 Here, without loss of generality, we set $5 \geq a = b \geq c \geq m$ in $0.2$ intervals for 200 electrons, collecting $3 \times 10^6$ samples per MC run with 20 independent configurations.
-As presented in the previous section, we proceed by sampling the interparticle distance to numerically extract the pair distribution function, then integrate the pair distribution function with the potential energy (subjected to uniform positive charge background to maintain charge neutrality) to extract the potential energy per particle.
+We proceed by sampling the interparticle distance to numerically extract the pair distribution function, then integrate the pair distribution function with the potential energy (subjected to uniform positive charge background to maintain charge neutrality) to extract the potential energy per particle.

-For each choice of $c_2$, $c_4$ and $n_e$, we compute the total energy $E_\text{tot}$ in \eqref{Etot} for the above values of $a,b,c$'s.
-We chose a triple $a,b,c$ that minimize the total energy to obtain the approximate ground state energy for $K_{2a}$ and $K_{2b}$ states.
+For each choice of $c_2$, $c_4$ and $n_e$, we compute the total energy $E_\text{tot}$ in \eqref{Etot} for the optimized values of $a,b,c$'s.
+Refer to Appendix~\ref{sec:appB} for details.